Banging Toolbox

 Which drill brand should you choose?

-Makita, DeWalt, and Milwaukee, are all world-class manufacturers that produce high-quality power tools.
+Makita, DeWalt, and Milwaukee are all world-class manufacturers that produce superior-quality power tools.

 The cheaper range of Makita and DeWalt drills is actually a similar price to brands like Ryobi and Skil, however, you can get a better tool brand and build.

-The drawbacks of a cheaper Makita or DeWalt tool compared to there top of range options, will be smaller batteries, and the casing will be a little less durable for heavy use, and the accidental drop.
+The drawbacks of a cheaper Makita or DeWalt tool compared to their top-of-range options, will be smaller batteries, and the casing will be a little less durable for heavy use, and the accidental drop.

-They will also have less power and be slower for heavy drilling jobs.
+Additionally, they will have less power and be slower for heavy drilling jobs.
 But still great for DIY use, and even light-weight trade jobs.

 Makita tools will generally give you longer battery life, while DeWalt tools will give you strength and power for even the toughest jobs.